wednesday2024/projects/extractor & repacker/README.md

  * Repack for android nougat N does not works, The repack process is complicated and cannot be automated with the script better look for guide.

- * Repack of CM13, CM14 works fine- CM15 YET TO BE TESTED
+ * Repack of CM13, CM14 works fine

  * Image repack does not works and will be removed from next script